AAce3/ShenYu/README.md

 cargo build --release
 ```
 to generate a compiled binary.
 In the 'target' folder, a folder named 'release' should show up.
-The executable can be found in that folder, titled "shenyu.exe."
+The executable can be found in that folder, titled "shenyu"